FederatedAI/FATE/README.md

 ### Quick Start

 We have provided a python script for quick starting modeling task.
-This scrip is located at ["examples"](./examples/dsl/v2)
+Please refer ["here"](./examples/pipeline/README.rst)

 ###  Obtain Model and Check Out Results
 We provided functions such as tracking component output models or logs etc. through a tool called fate-flow.
 The deployment and usage of fate-flow can be found [here](./fate_flow/README.rst)